Virgen Blanca Festivities: Blusas and Neskak

 These are groups of boys blusas and girls (neskak) from the city, who take an active part throughout the Virgen Blanca festivities.
 Most groups are made up of both Blusas and Neskak.
-These groups of friends, get together and take part in a parade from the 'Plaza Nueva' to the bullring every day.
+These groups of friends, get together and take part in a parade from the 'Plaza de España' to the bullring every day.
 They also organize different activities around the city centre.
 All groups have their own identity and are given one of the following names: